asgersvenning/pyremotedata/README.md

 If your storage facility supports SFTP and LFTP, and you need high-bandwidth data streaming for analysis, data migration or other purposes such as model-training, then this module may be of use to you.
 Experience with SFTP or LFTP is not necessary, but you must be able to setup the required SSH configurations.

+See **Automated** for details on how to avoid having to set up SSH configuration.

 ## Setup
 A more user-friendly setup process, which facilitates both automated as well as interactive setup is currently in development. (**TODO**: Finish and describe the setup process)